New sloth Encounters in the United States are available around the country to satisfy those sloth cravings.

 Scottsdale, AZ 85256

-You can find a map to this new sloth exhibits below (map)
+You can find a map to these new sloth Encounters here (map)

 The Montana Office of Tourism and Business Development will partner with Visit Billings to promote the new addition.
 Hotel and motel bed taxes helped fund the grant.